Research Ethics and Author Usage Policies

 Users of the Scholarly Commons website and/or software agree not to misuse the Scholarly Commons service or software in any way.

 The failure of Emerald Medical Education to exercise or enforce any right or provision in the policies or the Submission Agreement does not constitute a waiver of such right or provision.
 If any term of the Submission Agreement or these policies is found to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties’ intentions as reflected in the provision, and the other provisions of the Submission Agreement and these policies remain in full effect.
-These policies and the Submission Agreement constitute the entire agreement between Emerald Medical Education the Author(s) regarding submission of the Article.
+These policies and the Submission Agreement constitute the entire agreement between Emerald Medical Education and the author(s) regarding submission of the Article.